Last Updated on January 1, 2023

 They were registered by the American Kennel Club in 1992, with the National Shiba Club of America formed in the same year.
 They were moved to the AKC’s non-sporting group in 1997.

 The smallest of the ancient Japanese breeds, the Shiba Inu, has gained popularity in recent years because of their small size and super cute appearance.

 Don’t be surprised to find Shiba Inus with lots of followers on YouTube and Instagram!
-The other five Japanese breeds include the Kai, Kishu, Shikoku, Hokkaido, and Akita.
+The other five Japanese breeds include Kai, Kishu, Shikoku, Hokkaido, and Akita.

 Shiba Inus come in four color variants, with a red-colored coat being the most popular.
 Their thick double coat has a soft undercoat and stiff outer coat, giving them a teddy bear-like appearance.

 The Shiba Inu’s coat colors include cream, red, sesame, and black and tan.
 The Red Shiba Inu is the most common color while the Sesame and Black and Tan Shiba Inus are the rarest varieties.

 Some of their most striking characteristics include their fluffy, curled tails, pointy ears, and smiley faces.
 These adorable looks are matched with a feisty, independent personality.